15 Potential Health Benefits Of Shiso

 These compounds may help reduce the release of histamine, a chemical that is involved in allergic reactions.

-2. May Keep Your Skin Healthy
+2. Keeps Your Skin Healthy

 Two chemicals in shiso, rosmarinic acid and luteolin, have anti-inflammatory and antioxidant properties that may help prevent UV radiation and other environmental factors from damaging the skin.